-Saving and investing are two key aspects of building a strong financial foundation that supports your future.
-Saving can help you deal with unexpected expenses or help you afford your goals, while investing can help build wealth over the long term.
-But when it comes to your regular paychecks, how can we put these smaller figures to work the best?
+Saving and investing are two key aspects of building a strong financial foundation that will support your future.
+Saving can help you deal with unexpected expenses and afford your goals, while investing can help build wealth over the long term.
+But when it comes to your regular paychecks, how can we make sure these smaller figures work the best for you?

-We know saving and investing are important — but it can be hard to stay on track and stay motivated when you are unclear on how much you should actually be saving and investing.
+We know saving and investing are important, but it can be hard to stay motivated and on track when you are unclear how much you should actually be saving and investing.

-Here are some tips to help you figure out how much you should be saving and investing with each paycheck you receive.
+Here are some tips to help you figure out how much you should be saving and investing out of each paycheck you receive.

 Do a Financial Checkup

-Before deciding how much of your paycheck should be allotted to savings or investing, first do a financial checkup to see where you’re at.
-This is an important part of the process as there are no cookie cutter answers or one-size-fits-all answers; it really depends on your situation.
+Before deciding how much of your paycheck should be allotted to savings or investing, first see where you’re at with a financial checkup.
+This is an important part of the process, as there are no cookie-cutter answers or one-size-fits-all solutions; it really depends on your situation.

 Consider the following:

 - Do you have an emergency fund with three to six months’ worth of expenses?
 Even more if you are self-employed?

 - What are your short, medium and long-term goals?

 - What percentage of your income can you live off?
 If you can live off 50% of your income, you can theoretically allot the other 50% to saving and investing.